hweechiat/python_scaffold/README.md

 - There are other ways to connect but this is preferred
 1. Set up keys in server
   `ssh -keygen -t rsa`
-2. Use `cat` to print out the public key
+2. Print out the public key
+  `cat`
 3. Register public key in github

 # Virtual Environment
 - Why use a virtual environment?

 Purpose is to create an isolated environment for Python projects.
 This means that each project can have its own dependencies, regardless of what dependencies every other project has.

 ## Creating virtual environment
-- good practice to give it the same name as your repo `python 3 -m venv ~/.python_scaffold`
+Good practice to give it the same name as your repo

+Create virtual envrionment with python 3 as base `python 3 -m venv ~/.python_scaffold`

 ## Activating virtual environment
-`source ~/.python_scaffold/bin/activate`
+Activate virtual environment `source ~/.python_scaffold/bin/activate`

-check the python version and path using `which python`
+Check the python version and path using `which python`